Sandala, Israel: History

-Ottoman era
+Ottoman Empire

 In 1517 Sandala was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, it belonged to Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 According to a local tradition, the present village was established in the 18th century in the late Ottoman era by two brothers from the nearby village Arranah, which is today part of the West Bank.

 When Edward Robinson passed by Sandala in 1838, he described it as a "small site of ruined foundations," while Victor Guérin, who passed by in 1870, noted it as "a hamlet, situated on a mound."

 In 1882 PEF's Survey of Western Palestine described it as a "small village on the edge of the plain, built of stone and mud, supplied by cisterns, and surrounded by plough-land."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Sandala had a population of 146, all Muslims, increasing in the 1931 census to 189, still all Muslim, in a total of 36 houses.

 In the 1945 statistics, Sandala had 270 inhabitants, all Muslims.
 They owned a total of 3,217 dunams of land, while 32 dunams were public, according to an official land and population survey.
 Of this, 2 dunams were plantations and irrigable land, 3,109 dunams were used for cereals, while 7 dunams were built-up land.

-State of Israel
+Israel

 During the 1948 Arab–Israeli War, in March 1948, Palmach units destroyed "a number of houses" in the village.
 Sandala was captured by the Israeli Army and retaken by the Iraqi Army.
 Due to its location inside the Green Line, it became part of the State of Israel.

 Andrew Petersen, an archaeologist specializing in Islamic architecture, visited the village in 1994.
 He described the new mosque in the center of the village, apparently constructed on older foundations.
 The area around the mosque formed the core of the old village, parts of which had been demolished, while the rest was scheduled for demolition.
 The remaining structures formed a square, containing various houses and courtyards.
 According to Petersen, some of the deserted houses appeared to incorporate earlier structures, including transverse arches and cross-vaulted rooms, possibly of a medieval origin.